 The Insolvency Review: Editor's Preface

-This eighth edition of The Insolvency Review once again offers an in-depth review of market conditions and insolvency case developments in key countries.
-A debt of gratitude is owed to the outstanding professionals around the globe who have dedicated their time and talents to this book.
-As always, their contributions reflect diverse viewpoints and approaches, which in turn reflect the diversity of their respective national commercial cultures and laws.
+As with prior editions of The Insolvency Review, this ninth edition includes in-depth information regarding current market conditions and insolvency case developments in a number of countries.
+Because of the ongoing covid-19 pandemic, we owe more than the usual debt of gratitude to the outstanding professionals around the globe who annually dedicate their time and talents to this book.
+Their contributions reflect the diversity of their respective national commercial cultures and laws, and, for the past two years, the disparate impact of covid-19 around the world.

-As I do each year, I want to thank each of the contributors to this book for their efforts to make The Insolvency Review a valuable resource.
-As each of our authors knows, this book is a challenging undertaking every year, and particularly so in this year of covid-19.
-As in previous years, my hope is that this year's volume will help all of us, authors and readers alike, reflect on the larger picture, keeping our eye on likely, as well as necessary, developments, on both the near and distant horizons.
+As I do each year, I want to thank the contributors to this book for their efforts to make The Insolvency Review a valuable resource.
+As each of our authors knows, this book is a challenging undertaking every year, and is particularly so during the pandemic.
+We have far less visibility into what is really going on in the global economy and where things are headed.
+Nevertheless, my hope is that this year's volume will help all of us, authors and readers alike, reflect on the larger picture, keep our eye on likely, as well as necessary, developments and point to better ways to address the adverse financial impact of the current crisis.

 Donald S Bernstein